leon4rd/test/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.